U.S. Charges Chinese Telecom Giant Huawei, Asks Canada For CFO Extradition

 That meant that American banks doing business with Huawei were inadvertently violating American restrictions on economic activity linked to Iran.

-The Trump administration appears to have decided to make an example of Meng.
-She is not only a top corporate officer.
-She is the daughter of the founder of Huawei, which is one of China's most important global brands and seen as an arm of its power around the world.
+The Trump administration appears to have decided to make an example of Meng, who is not only a top corporate officer but also the daughter of the founder of Huawei — which is one of China's most important global brands and seen as an arm of its power around the world.

 The announcement on Monday was the latest example of the Justice Department raising the alarm over what it calls the loss of billions of dollars' worth of American intellectual property to Chinese cybertheft.